zshipko/resp-server/README.md

-resp-server — An OCaml library for building servers that speak RESP
+resp-server — Servers that communicate using the Redis serialization protocol
 -------------------------------------------------------------------------------
 %%VERSION%%